-(a) Insert the following provisions in FSS solicitations:
+(a) As prescribed in this paragraph, insert the following provisions in the beginning of FSS solicitations:

 (1) 552.238-70, Cover Page for Worldwide Federal Supply Schedules.
 Use in all FSS solicitations.
+Use Alternate I for single award Federal Supply Schedules.